 To pKYC or not to pKYC

-A group of senior stakeholders recently met at the inaugural meeting of the Encompass perpetual KYC (pKYC) Advisory Board, to discuss the journey financial institutions (FIs) need to take and potential issues to consider, when implementing pKYC.
+At the inaugural meeting of the Encompass perpetual KYC (pKYC) Advisory Board, a group of senior stakeholders discussed the journey financial institutions (FIs) need to take and potential issues to consider, when implementing pKYC.

 FIs need to consider their willingness to adopt a new pKYC platform and take decisions in line with their current traditional approach to addressing KYC requirements.
 While pKYC is known to have a positive impact on improving KYC operations, the challenge is centred around cultural willingness to implement a potentially complex solution.
 Cultural buy-in is key, as KYC is a regulatory requirement that can significantly impact an FI’s revenue stream and market reputation.
 It is also important to recognize regulators still need to be educated on the processes and merits underlying a pKYC approach.
 Summarized as the ‘buyer challenge’.